dylanPMurphy/e2eML/readme.md

 # End to End Machine Learning Project
 This project was taken from O'Reilly Hands On with Machine Learning Chapter 2

+### Problem
+Use California Census data to build a model of housing prices in the state

+### Data

+Split the state of California into blocks(smallest geographical unit for which Cenus Bureu publishes data.
+Population size of each block is between 600-3,000 people.
+We will refer to these blocks as districts.

+Each district has:
+- Population
+- Median Income
+- Median Housing Price

+### Outcome

+Model will learn from the sample to predict the meadian housing price in any district

 ### Steps

 1. Look at the big picture